 Someone recently asked me if it’s OK to pick up a stray cat.

 There are safe ways to proceed if you are concerned about the welfare of a cat you see outside.
-But never run over and try to pick them up.
+But never run over and try to pick up a stray cat.

-- Cats carry disease.
-You could be exposed to zoonotic diseases (diseases spread from animals to humans), or you could expose your cats at home to feline diseases when handling a cat with an unknown background.
+You could be exposed to zoonotic diseases (diseases spread from animals to humans), or you could expose your cats at home to feline diseases when you pick up a stray cat or handle any cat with an unknown background.

 Unknown rabies status of any animal who bites or draws blood on a human can mean serious repercussions.
 A vet or local animal inspector might be legally compelled to quarantine or actually recommend euthanizing the cat because they bit you.